lsiddiquee/bmw-connected-drive/readme.md

 import { ConnectedDrive, CarBrand, Regions } from 'bmw-connected-drive';

 // Setup the API client
-const api = new ConnectedDrive(username, password, Regions.RestOfWorld);
+// captchaToken is required for first authentication you can get token from here: https://bimmer-connected.readthedocs.io/en/stable/captcha.html const api = new ConnectedDrive(username, password, Regions.RestOfWorld, captchaToken);

 // Fetch a list of vehicles associated with the credentials const vehicles = await api.getVehicles();